-A perfect Manhattan with bittersweet French amaro rather than aromatic bitters and a balancing dash of sweet maraschino liqueur.
+A perfect Manhattan with bittersweet liqueur rather than aromatic bitters and a balancing dash of sweet maraschino liqueur.
 If you can't obtain Picon

 Citrusy fresh and herbaceous, particularly caraway from the Kummel, with tequila providing the backbone.

-A beautifully balanced and complex riff on the White Negroni.
+A beautifully balanced and complex alpine-influenced riff on a White Negroni.

 Dry, with bittersweet undertones, and aromatic.
-We've tried this recipe with modern-day Caperitif but prefer the above blend of two aperitif wines in its
+I've tried this recipe with modern-day Caperitif but prefer the above blend of two apéritif wines in its

 Spirituous and herbal.
-A great alternative to an Old-Fashioned as a late-night sipper.
+A great alternative to an Old-Fashioned , as a late-night sipper.

 My favourite way to enjoy Chartreuse.
 Especially good when made with V.E.P Chartreuse.